 The ESB's basic functions

-Ecosystems, Specimen types, Sampling areas, Analytes and Time references.
+Ecosystems, Specimen types, Sampling areas and Parameters.

-Many profiles have subordinated profiles attached to them, e.g. one for each of the analysed organs of a sample or one for each of the segments of a river.
+Many profiles have subordinated profiles attached to them, e.g. one for each of the investigated organs of a sample or one for each of the segments of a river.
 If present, these subordinated profiles are displayed following the data search link.
 If the topic has an explicit profile attached to it, a corresponding link will be displayed, and you can navigate deeper into the information structure.
 If not, you can directly initiate the data search for this subordinated profile by clicking the link "Data search".

 The subordinated profiles are followed by a list of profiles corresponding to the other three parameters.
 If, for example, for the eelpout in the Wattenmeer (Wadden Sea) different metals have been analysed between 1990 and 2009, the profile of the 'eelpout' will include references to the profiles of the 'Wattenmeer' and the 'metals', as well as information about the sampling period.
-The references, in turn, each include a data search link that allows to start the data search with exactly this parameter combination.
+The references, in turn, each include a data search link that allows starting the data search with exactly this parameter combination.
 In the above example, e.g. with 'eelpout' + 'Wattenmeer', or 'eelpout' + 'metals'.

 The relevant privacy and data protection laws will apply to each piece of information that you provide.

 The Glossary provides an alphabetic list of the technical terms used in the Environmental Specimen Bank.
 By clicking on a letter in the bar below the heading, you can navigate directly to the section with the respective initial letter.

 There you will find a short explanation of each term.
 If you like to know more details about a term, please click on the term itself.